 This is a historical record of the setup I used in 2016 — acme.sh and Apache on Debian Jessie.
 It worked reliably at the time.
 For a modern approach using Docker and Traefik, see the followup post.

-Let's Encrypt had just left beta and was issuing free, trusted SSL certificates for websites.
 The official Certbot client wasn't yet packaged for Debian Jessie, so I used one of the alternative clients — a simple bash script: https://github.com/Neilpang/acme.sh

 With this script you can get everything done in about 5 minutes.